-Hoch and Banerji (1993) note the absence of secondary data source on private label quality comprehensive enough to cover all the SAMI product categories.
+Hoch and Banerji (1993) note the absence of a secondary data source on private-label quality comprehensive enough to cover all the SAMI (Selling Areas Marketing, Inc.) product categories.
 For example, Consumer Reports does not have quality ratings for all the products included in our data set.
-Therefore, they undertook a survey of quality assurance managers at the fifty largest supermarket chains and grocery wholesalers in the United States (according to Thomas Food Industry Register).
-These experts typically have graduate education in food science and have wide experience testing numerous product categories.
-For each of the original SAMI categories the managers were asked: "How does the quality of the best private label supplier compare to the leading national brands in the product category?"
-The respondents gave a rating on a five point scale: a "1" suggests that private labels are much worse in quality than the national brands while a "5" suggests that the private label quality is fully comparable to that of the national brand.
-In Table 2, we report the means of these survey-based quality ratings for each of the categories that we examine in the Dominick's data.
+Therefore, it undertook a survey of quality assurance managers at the fifty largest supermarket chains and grocery wholesalers in the United States (according to Thomas Food Industry Register).
+These experts typically have a graduate education in food science and wide experience testing numerous product categories.
+For each of the original SAMI categories the managers